 When is the best time?
 November is a good time to try kayaking for the first time, for several reasons.
 The water is usually calm.
 From November to March, the bird population swells in Marin’s bodies of water because they’re on the Pacific Flyway for migrating birds.
 Winter months are also when sea lions visit Richardson Bay.
 The other seasons have different personalities.
 Spring and summer bring higher winds and choppier waves — dramatic, fun and challenging — and autumn features calmer waters and warmer temperatures.
 At any time of year, mornings are always the best bet because winds usually pick up in the afternoon.

 Why do it?
-Says Richmond customer service rep Elaine Baden, a kayaker who launches often from 101 Surf Sports, “Being on the water calms me, makes me whole and gives me as much or as little of a workout as I need each time.”
+Says Richmond customer service rep Elaine Baden, “Being on the water calms me, makes me whole and gives me as much or as little of a workout as I need each time.”
 Mill Valley accountant Michael Vipham, a frequent kayaker at Sea Trek, echoes that enthusiasm: “I can paddle for an hour or two in the morning and still have the day in front of me, or spend all day exploring the bay.
 I’ve had seals following me and pelicans diving all around me.
 It’s a great escape and a unique way to get fresh air and exercise.”

 This article originally appeared in Marin Magazine’s print edition with the headline: “Paddle Place”.